Navigating Facebook's new privacy settings

 Facebook also said it's making it easier to download data you've shared so you can save a secured copy of photos, contacts and posts to another service.

-The changes do not include restrictions on how new information is collected, but Facebook said it will also update its police to better explain what data is collected and how they use it.
+The changes do not include restrictions on how new information is collected, but Facebook said it will also update its policy to better explain what data is collected and how they use it.

 The best thing you can do, according to experts, is limit what you put on social media altogether.